KunalFullStackDev/Guess-Number-game/Readme.md

 ![Screenshot from 2022-09-04 17-40-05](https://user-images.githubusercontent.com/86625941/188313160-cbd4866a-3178-4096-baa1-4dff6cd102d7.png)

-7. When users all the guess are incorrect then it will say 😮‍💨 Loose!
+7. When user's all the guesses are incorrect then it will say 😮‍💨 Loose!
 Try again!

 ![Screenshot from 2022-09-04 17-43-11](https://user-images.githubusercontent.com/86625941/188313175-64f87901-7722-4b86-88bf-481be3b30a1b.png)